 Hedonic products are the exact opposite — we get very excited about hedonic products.
 Hedonic products serve many purposes in addition to the job they perform in our lives.
-In the extreme, they provide our reason for living and without hedonic products, our lives are simple existence not a bricolage of experiences.
+In the extreme, they provide our reason for living and, without hedonic products, our lives are simple existences not a bricolage of experiences.

 Hedonic products may be universals — things all people agree give meaning to their lives, like a vacation, that special black dress that always makes you look just right, the little shoes worn by your infant, or the baseball you caught at a major league game that is signed by all the players.

 Other hedonic products are individualistic, meaning they are special to you but are not necessarily something others might recognize as valuable.
 For instance, you might save a token to pay for transportation or it might represent a very special event in your life.

 The strategy for utilitarian products is relatively straightforward — make them work every time.
 Making them a great value also helps.
 This strategy doesn’t work with hedonic products.
 A successful strategy for hedonic products relies on giving them qualities of “specialness”.
 Aspects of design, functionality, innovativeness, etc. make hedonic products successful to provide customer satisfaction.
 Part of delivering customer satisfaction for hedonic products is helping customers learn how to get the most from their purchases.
 For instance, you can find guides to help you get the most from your trip to Disney World, making for greater satisfaction.